CMSC-23500-Winter2023/crusty-page/milestone-pg.md

 The intention is a that a ValueId <= 64 bits.
 This means that we know a page cannot have more than SlotId slots (`2^16`).

 As a note, when casting to and from another type (usize) to these Id types, you should use the type (SlotId) as the size of the IDs could hypothetically change over time.

+FYI, if you're confused about containers, ContainerIDs etc., you don't really have to worry about their meaning right now, you'll work with them more in the next module.

 ## Suggested Steps
 This is a rough order of steps we suggest you take to complete the hs milestone.
 Note this is *not* exhaustive of all required tests for the milestone.